 International Towers’ culture of diversity and inclusion was showcased in the lobbies of Tower Two and Tower Three, coming to life through the poignant “Faces of Australia” exhibition.

 The meticulously-curated exhibition was backed by the founders of global fintech TransferWise, Kristo Käärmann and Taavet Hinrikus to illustrate what Australia looks like today and the contributions immigrants make to our community

-The portfolio of 20 photos are matched with the stories of the admirable individuals who overcame formidable obstacles to make Australia their new home.
+The portfolio of 20 photos were matched with the stories of the admirable individuals who overcame formidable obstacles to make Australia their new home.